noahhhx/conf/home-server/homeserver.md

 - We should now be able to access Portainer (and other containers using above technique) on any other device in the network. `https://192.168.0.26:9443`

+## Tailscale
+Self explanatory, just install on devices and voilà.

 ## Jellyfin
 Media system. \
 https://github.com/jellyfin/jellyfin \